neemiasbsilva/WebScraping/readme.md

 ## This repository was created for shown some techniques of Web scrapping using python

+#
+## What is Web Scraping?
+Web Scraping is the automated gathering of data from the **Internet** is nearly as dul as the Internet itself (bots).

+In practice, web scraping ecompasses a wide variety of programming technique and technologies, such as **data analysis** and **information security**.
+#

-For run the python files is necessary to install some librarys:
+For run the files of this repository you need install some librarys:

 - bs4;
 - urllib;